The History Behind The Show

 As the war progressed, the Althoff Circus traveled all over Germany and Austria with Irene performing on its sawdust stage.
 In 1942, after a few of her family members were deported to Auschwitz, Irene and Peter persuaded Adolf and Maria Althoff to extend their generosity to Irene's mother, father and sister, who were allowed to join them at the circus.

 When SS officers showed up for surprise inspections, Adolf cleverly distracted them with his amusing tales and an abundance of alcohol, while Mohammed helped the family hide.
-They lasted out the war under Althoff's protection.
+Althoff's protection saved their lives.

 After the war Irene and Peter were finally married.
 They moved back to Irene's hometown, raised their family there and remained together all their lives.
 They are buried there alongside Irene's parents.